dong-dohai/serverless-content-encoding/README.md

     minimumCompressionSize: 10 # Minimum body size required for compression in bytes
 ```

+`minimumCompressionSize` must be an Integer which greater than 0 or null (if you want to disable content encoding)
 ### Usage

 This plugin will be triggered during deployment process